srph/til/2015-04-25-testing-if-a-component-has-mounted.md

 \* <sub> In the code above, I'm using **chai** as my assertion library </sub>

-In general, when the React docs states that it will throw an error, I'll test it against that.
-Which I'm not sure about whether it's a good practice or not.
+In general, when the docs states that it will throw an error, I'll just test it against that.
+However, I'm not sure about whether it's a good practice or not.

-I hope that you noticed that I did not test wherein *component* `Z` should show.
+I hope that you noticed that I did not test the other case wherein *component* `Z` should show.
 That's up to you now ;).

 **Other Links**:
 - [**Test Utilities | ReactJS**](https://facebook.github.io/react/docs/test-utils.html#findrenderedcomponentwithtype)